Equivalence Between Four Models of Associahedra: Description of Four Models of Associahedra

-\end{defi} Let $J(n)$ consist of all painted trees with $n$ leaves.
-There is a refinement ordering defined as follows. \begin{defi}{\cite[Definition 1]{Forcey1}} For $t,t^\prime\in J(n)$, we say $t$ \textit{refines} $t'$ and denote by $t\preccurlyeq t^\prime$ if $t^\prime$ obtained from $t$ by collapsing some of its internal edges.\\ We say $t$ \textit{minimally refines} $t'$ if $t$ refines $t'$ and there is no $s\in J(n)$ such that both $t$ refines $s$ and $s$ refines $t'$. \end{defi} Now $(J(n),\preccurlyeq)$ is a poset with painted binary trees as smallest elements (in the sense that nothing refine them) and the painted corolla as the greatest element (in the sense that everything refines it).
-The $n$th multiplihedra is defined as follows. \begin{defi} The $n$th multiplihedra $\mathcal{J}(n)$ is a convex polytope whose face poset is isomorphic to the poset $(J(n),\preccurlyeq)$ of painted trees with $n$ leaves. \end{defi} The explicit inductive construction of these polytopes and the correspondence between the facets of $\mathcal{J}(n)$ and the painted trees follows from \cite[Definition 4]{Forcey1}.
-For instance, the vertices of $\mathcal{J}(n)$ are in bijection with the painted binary trees with $n$ leaves; the edges are in bijection with those painted trees with $n$ leaves which are obtained by the minimal refinement of painted binary trees with $n$ leaves and they are glued together along the end points with matching associated to painted binary trees.
+This limitation on nodes implies that painted regions must be connected, and that painting must proceed up every branch of a node. \end{defi} Let $J(n)$ consist of all painted trees with $n$ leaves.
+There is a refinement ordering defined as follows. \begin{defi}{\cite[Definition 1]{Forcey1}} For $t,t^\prime\in J(n)$, we say $t$ \textit{refines} $t'$ and denote by $t\preccurlyeq t^\prime$ if $t^\prime$ obtained from $t$ by collapsing some of its internal edges.\\ We say $t$ \textit{minimally refines} $t'$ if $t$ refines $t'$ and there is no $s\in J(n)$ such that both $t$ refines $s$ and $s$ refines $t'$. \end{defi} Now $(J(n),\preccurlyeq)$ is a poset with painted binary trees as smallest elements (in the sense that nothing refines them) and the painted corolla as the greatest element (in the sense that everything refines it).
+The $n$-th multiplihedra is defined as follows. \begin{defi} The $n$-th multiplihedra $\mathcal{J}(n)$ is a convex polytope whose face poset is isomorphic to the poset $(J(n),\preccurlyeq)$ of painted trees with $n$ leaves. \end{defi} The explicit inductive construction of these polytopes and the correspondence between the facets of $\mathcal{J}(n)$ and the painted trees follows from \cite[Definition 4]{Forcey1}.
+For instance, the vertices of $\mathcal{J}(n)$ are in bijection with the painted binary trees with $n$ leaves; the edges are in bijection with those painted trees with $n$ leaves which are obtained by the minimal refinement of painted binary trees with $n$ leaves and they are glued together along the endpoints with matching associated to painted binary trees.
 In this way, the $(n-2)$-dimensional cells of $\mathcal{J}(n)$ are in bijection with those painted trees which refine to corolla with $n$ leaves.
 They are glued together along $(n-3)$-dimensional cells with matching to associated painted trees to form the complex $\partial \mathcal{J}(n)$.
 Finally the $(n-1)$ dimensional complex $\mathcal{J}(n)$ is defined as the cone over $\partial \mathcal{J}(n)$ and it corresponds to the painted corolla with $n$ leaves in the poset $J(n)$.